cognitedata/inso-bootstrap-cli/README.md

 1. Every `OWNER/READ` pair of CDF groups is configured with the same package of scopes:
    - Two Raw DBs (one for staging, one for state-stores).
-   - One data set (for all CDF resource types, as capabilities are not restricted)
+   - One dataset (for all CDF resource types, as capabilities are not restricted)
    - `OWNER` groups can be configured with additional shared access to scopes of other CDF groups.
    - This allows users (or apps) working on a Use-Case (`uc`):
      1. To read data from scopes of other source (`src`) groups, and